Food Business Marketing 101 - 5 Step Product Positioning

 Tips for a Great Food & Beverage Product Positioning Statement

 Developing a food business marketing plan should not be a daunting process.
-Positioning statements communicate clearly and succinctly to all of your packaging, marketing and web site professional.
-Consider the Positioning Statement as a short blueprint for them to follow.
+Positioning statements communicate clearly and succinctly to all of your packaging, marketing and website professionals.
+Consider the Positioning Statement as a short blueprint to follow.

-You are paying good money to your marketing experts so be very clear in what you want and how you want to communicate to your customer.
+You are paying good money to your marketing experts, so it's important to be very clear in what you want and how you want to communicate to your customer.
 Don't fly blind in your marketing plan.

 Let's use a real brand, Colorado Mountain Coffee to illustrate how you would build a positioning statement.

-Look at their web site and tell me what is Colorado Mountain Coffee's target audience?
-It is NOT just anyone who drinks coffee because their coffee is very expensive, you need to go to their site to buy it and then wait for it to arrive.
+Can you look at their website and guess who is Colorado Mountain Coffee's target audience?
+It is NOT just anyone who drinks coffee because their coffee is very expensive.
+You need to go to their site to buy it and then wait for it to arrive.

 Coffee is a product partly driven by impulse.
-Do you think about planning your trip to Dunkin Donuts or Starbucks by getting on the web at 9:45 at night?
+Do you think about planning your trip to Dunkin' Donuts or Starbucks by getting on the web at 9:45 at night?
 Nope.
-But that is the customer behavior required for their brand.
-Hence the target customer here has other needs and desires not fulfilled by the major brands.
+But that is the customer behavior required for Colorado Mountain Coffee.
+Hence, the target customer here has other needs and desires that major brands don't fulfill.

 This one is easy.
 We know that the brand is Colorado Mountain Coffee, so what is it [Frame of Reference]?
-Well, it is coffee, but we really need to add a bit more here so the customer can immediately know that it is coffee but with a bit more.
-So maybe it is an artisanal coffee, gourmet coffee, authentic Colorado Coffee?
-Hey, how about creating a designation for Colorado coffees that are grown above a certain altitude?
+Well, it's coffee, but we really need to add a bit more so the customer knows immediately that it is more than just coffee.
+Maybe it is an artisanal coffee, gourmet coffee, or authentic Colorado Coffee.
+How about creating a designation for Colorado coffees that are grown above a certain altitude?

-The Benefit must focus on an intangible aspect that the consumer can not make an easy comparison to your competition.
-A benefit for most people for coffee in the morning is to wake up!
-So in their case this is not a benefit to tout since Dunkin Donuts at $1.50 will do the same.
+The Benefit must focus on an intangible aspect that the consumer can not easily compare to your competition.
+For most people, a benefit of coffee in the morning is to wake up!
+So, in this case, it isn't a benefit to mention since Dunkin' Donuts at $1.50 will do the same.

-The benefit has to be something that McCafe, Dunkin, Starbucks, Folgers, etc can not credibly deliver.
-Folgers claims it is "the best part of waking up"… don't think so!
-In the case of this product they feel that coffee grown in a high altitude is their differentiators.
+The benefit has to be something that McCafe, Dunkin', Starbucks, or Folgers can not credibly deliver.
+In this case, the coffee grown at a high altitude is their differentiator.

-So let's assume this provides superior taste not available elsewhere.
-Then… what can you say about a benefit this superior taste?
+Let's assume this provides superior taste not available elsewhere.
+Then, what can you say about the benefit of superior taste?
 Maybe it gives you the feeling of waking up in the Rocky Mountains or reminds you of a great skiing experience?
-You have to really think had here about what "clicks" with your target customer, something Clearly Canadian mastered whether intentionally or by chance.
+You have to really think hard here about what "clicks" with your target customer, something Clearly Canadian mastered whether intentionally or by chance.